R3VoLuT1OneR/doctrine-rest/README.md

 Create entity and fractal [trasformer](https://fractal.thephpleague.com/transformers/) for the entity.

     // Entity class to work with
     $entityClass = 'User';
     $entityTransformer = new EntityTransformer();

-If you want to use JSON API please implement `JsonApiResource` on your doctrine entity.
+If you want to use JSON API please implement `JsonApiResource` on your doctrine entity and add next header to request:

+    Accept: application/vnd.api+json

 Change entity repository to `RestRepository` or create new one.